Jealousy in Open Relationships: The Alarm Bell, Not the Arsonist

 1) Your Attachment System Hits the Panic Button

-evidence of fading interest
+evidence of fading interest (reading distance as withdrawal)

-loss of “specialness”
+loss of “specialness” (worry that uniqueness is diluted)

 When security is high, openness can feel expansive.
 When security is low, openness can feel like emotional musical chairs.

-Jealousy here is often the nervous system asking:
+So jealousy here is often the nervous system asking:

 “Am I safe?
 Are we solid?
 Do I still matter?”
+(Social Interaction Lab)

 2) Meaning-Making: The Story Your Brain Writes

-It’s often not the date, the hookup, or the text thread—it’s what it means:
+So it’s often not the date, the hookup, or the text thread—it’s what it means:

 “If they want someone else, I’m not enough.”